 Columbia County rural land near Lake City trades on access and agricultural use, while parcels along I-75 see more development-related interest from buyers.

-Usable acres are not always the same as total acres, so low areas, wet spots, and odd parcel shapes can affect how land is priced.
+• Usable acres aren't always the same as total acres, so low areas, wet spots, and odd parcel shapes can affect how land is priced.

 These are the questions we hear most from Columbia County landowners around Lake City, especially about APN-only submissions, remote closings, inherited land.

-Most Columbia County landowners who send an address or APN hear back from us within about 24 hours once we can identify the parcel.
+Most Columbia County landowners who send an address or APN hear back from us usually within one business day once we can identify the parcel.
 We review access, title, taxes, and nearby sales before we talk through next steps.

 Yes.
 We buy vacant lots, rural acreage, inherited parcels, and land with cleanup or access issues across Columbia County, including areas around Lake City, Fort White, and nearby communities.